A child learns how to read a book

 Apr 25, 2024

-Uncover the truth behind common misconceptions about ABA therapy.
-Learn why it's a valuable tool in helping individuals with autism thrive.
+Discover the truth about ABA therapy misconceptions and why it’s a powerful tool for helping individuals with autism thrive and achieve lasting progress.

 Misconception 1: ABA Therapy is Punitive